rhempel/fixitinfirmware/posts/lets-be-innovative.rst

     :align: right

 Your department has undergone another re-organization because ... actually it doesn't matter.
-One of the reasons for the change was to step-change the innovation culture so that your company can quickly deliver world-class experiences that delight your customers and exceed their expectations.
+The goal was to step-change the innovation culture so that your company can quickly deliver world-class experiences that delight your customers and exceed their expectations.